 n- “Narrative fallacy” decisions based on one success story

-Tools that quantify behavioral risk can replace vague judgments with measurable scenarios.
+Tools that helps surface behavioral risk can replace vague judgments with measurable scenarios.
 SuccessionLabX, for example, evaluates heir psychology as one dimension in a 30-parameter model.

 Family wealth is often lost through relational breakdown rather than market returns.
-Family systems create strategic interactions that resemble game theory.
+Family systems create strategic interactions that resemble structured decision analysis.

 Common dynamics that erode wealth include: